 to the default database under the default user name.
 No separate

-user name or connection name can be specified in that case.
+user name or connection name may be specified in that case.

 There are also different ways to specify the user name:

 As above, the parameters username and password may be an SQL identifier, an SQL string literal, or a reference to a character variable.

 The connection-name is used to handle multiple connections in one program.
 It can be omitted if a program uses only one connection.
 The most recently opened connection becomes the current connection, which is used by default when an SQL statement is to be executed (see later in this chapter).